Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-db.md

 - SQL Server with AdventureWorks database.
 - An Azure subscription.
 If you don't have one, [create a free account](https://azure.microsoft.com/free/) before you begin.
-- A SQL Database instance with write access.
-You can create a SQL Database instance by following the detail in the article [Create a SQL Database instance](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal)
+- Azure SQL Database instance with write access.
+You can create Azure SQL Database instance by following the detail in the article [Create a SQL Database instance](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal)
 - Already installed Integration Runtime or its downloaded .MSI.
 You can download it from [here](https://www.microsoft.com/en-in/download/details.aspx?id=39717).
-- To have run assessment on the source SQL server to see if the migration to SQL Database instance is possible or not.
+- A completed assessment on the source SQL server to see if the migration to Azure SQL Database is possible or not.
-- Create a SQL Database in the SQL Database instance and perform schema migration from source database to it.
+- Create Azure SQL Database and perform schema migration from source database to it.
 Please follow the instructions [here](https://www.mssqltips.com/sqlservertip/5455/using-the-data-migration-assistant-dma-tool-to-migrate-from-sql-server-to-azure-sql-database) to perform schema migration using DMA.
 - Azure CLI installed.
 You can do it using `pip install azure-cli` or follow the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 - `az datamigtation`  CLI extension installed.
 You can do it using `az extension add --name datamigration`.

 ## Azure login

-Before we get started with managing azure resources with Azure CLI we need to login into azure and set our default subscription.
+Before we get started with managing Azure resources with Azure CLI we need to login into Azure and set our default subscription.

 In the following example we login using the `az login` command and select a particular subscription with `az account set` command.